 Ever wonder what a good timeline might be for preparing for the CPA Exam?
-CPAexcel is here to help!
+UWorld CPA Review is here to help!

 Passing the CPA Exam is a multi-step process.
 It’s important to follow a fixed set of exam eligibility requirements and enrollment dates established by the Board of Accountancy in the jurisdiction where you intend to practice.
 To take each examination section on the date when you are optimally prepared requires forethought and advanced scheduling.

-That is why it is important to know what documents and fees you must submit within a specified time frame in order to schedule exam dates that correspond with the completion of your exam review.
+That’s why it is important to know what documents and fees you must submit within a specified time frame to schedule exam dates that correspond with the completion of your exam review.

 The sequence of steps should be determined individually by each candidate, based upon the timelines of your jurisdiction’s Board of Accountancy, transcript processing time and necessary personal preparation time before the exam.
 From the time you request your application to the date when you take the exam can take from two to six months.